FICO - The First Step to Owning

 - Credit Inquiries — Do you have too many open accounts?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of someone with a better FICO score.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double the amount of someone having a higher FICO score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in owning a home.
+Call us at (970) 203-1101 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You want a higher score, but how do you get there?
+Improving your FICO score takes time.
+It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

 - Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

 - Keep up with payments.
-Late payments hurt your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+Payment history is a huge factor in your FICO score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.

 - Correct your credit report.
 If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of At Home Real Estate Company, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of At Home Real Estate Company, the loan process can be a stress-free experience so you, too, can achieve home ownership.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.